 More about Medicare

 If you are hospitalized, Mayo Clinic will file your Part A (hospital inpatient and outpatient services) and Part B (physician services) claims for you.
 You will receive a Medicare Summary Notice from Medicare when it processes your claim.

 Clinic and physician services

-Although Mayo Clinic doesn't participate with Medicare Part B in Arizona and Florida, Medicare will help pay for services provided at all Mayo Clinic sites regardless of whether they participate with Medicare Part B. Claims will be filed to Medicare Part B and supplemental or secondary insurance companies on your behalf.
+Although Mayo Clinic doesn't participate with Medicare Part B in Arizona, Medicare will help pay for services provided at all Mayo Clinic sites regardless of whether they participate with Medicare Part B. Claims will be filed to Medicare Part B and supplemental or secondary insurance companies on your behalf.
 In some cases, Medicare Part B and supplemental or secondary insurance payments may be sent directly to you.
 When this happens, patients will be responsible for reimbursing Mayo Clinic for any payments they receive and any balances not covered by their insurance.